Skip to main contentSkip to main content

 Crime

-Gothenburg man charged with third-degree sexual assault of a child
+Lexington man charged with three sexual assault felonies

-Gothenburg man charged with third-degree sexual assault of a child
+Lexington man charged with three sexual assault felonies

 Politics